josipursan/ML/Supervised Machine Learning: Regression and Classification/W1/Notes.md

 ## Running gradient descent
 -batch gradient descent - each step of gradient descent uses **all* available training examples
 -*Lab : Gradient descent* has their implementation of gradient descent

-**TO DO** : try making a gradient descent example with visual representation of each gradient descent run - color "older", worse fits with blue, and then have a gradient transition over all its iteration to the most appropriate line (best fit), which will be colored red